MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/arena/arena-title-integration.md

 ## Configuring a title for Arena

-To enable a title for Arena, some additional steps are required when you configure it in the Xbox Developer Portal (XDP) or Universal Dev Center (UDC).
+To enable a title for Arena, some additional steps are required when you configure it in the Xbox Developer Portal (XDP) or [Partner Center](https://partner.microsoft.com/dashboard).

 ### Enabling Arena for your title